rism-digital/muscat-guidelines/default/en/cat_printed.md

 #### Examples:

 1. You are looking at RISM number 1001031016: Beethoven, "Adelaide," op.
-46, no date, Bonn, N. Simrock, text in German and French.Spelling error on title page: "à une vois [!]
+46, no date, Bonn, N. Simrock, text in German and French.
+Spelling error on title page: "à une vois [!]
 Seule".

    1. Copy 1: Same publication information but spelling has been corrected.
 This alone would not warrant a new record, but there is an additional text language in Italian. **New record required** (different content/expansion).
 Result: